GraphCliff: Short-Long Range Gating for Modeling Critical Activity Changes Caused by Subtle Molecular Differences: Methods

 where $e_{ij}$ denotes the edge attribute associated with the directed edge from source node $j$ to target node $i$, $\phi$ is an MLP applied to edge attributes, $\psi$ is a node-wise MLP, and $\epsilon$ is a learnable scalar parameter.
+Since $Z \in \mathbb{R}^{N \times 3d}$, each node embedding $z_i$ and $z_j$ lies in $\mathbb{R}^{3d}$, and the edge MLP $\phi$ maps $e_{ij}$ into the same $3d$-dimensional space to ensure dimensional consistency in the aggregation term.
+The GINE output \( Z' \in \mathbb{R}^{N \times 3d} \) is then split along the feature dimension into three node-level streams:

+Here, \(x_2\) is passed to the long-range path, \(x_1\) conditions the node-level gate, and \(v\) serves as a local bypass that preserves short-range information.

-\subparagraph{\textbf{Long filter}} To capture global context, we compute Chebyshev polynomials over the normalized adjacency matrix \( \hat{A} \), applied to the short-path feature \( x_2 \):
+To capture global context, we define the long-range function \(\mathrm{Long}(\cdot)\) as a Chebyshev polynomial filter applied to \(x_2\).
+Specifically, we compute Chebyshev polynomials over the normalized adjacency matrix \( \hat{A} \):